Convert WPS to TXT

 Choose file to convert

-You have the option to convert your wps file to txt, as well as a variety of other formats, using our free online converter.
+You can effortlessly convert your wps file to txt, along with a multitude of other formats, using our complimentary online converter.

 How to convert wps to txt?